Siguza/ios-resources/bits/arm64.md

 ### Miscellaneous

 -   `nop` = do nothing
 -   `svc` = make a system call using an immediate value (e.g. `svc 0x80`).
 Note that the immediate value is separate from the syscall number.
-XNU ignores the immediate and passes the syscall number in x16.
+XNU ignores the immediate and expects the syscall number in `x16`.
 -   `.` = special symbol that refers to the address of the instruction it is used in (e.g. `adr x0, .`)